This blog post was updated on September 27, 2022.

-Bon appétit is often used as a substitute for the lack of an English phrase of the same meaning.
-While you might hear “Enjoy your meal”, Bon appétit is one of the most common ways of greeting someone before they chow down.
-But the world is a big place, and it never hurts to know how to wish someone a good meal when visiting some of France’s neighbors as well!
+Bon appétit is certainly one of the most common ways of wishing someone a pleasant eating experience.
+But the world is a big place, and it never hurts to know how to wish someone a good meal when you’re visiting one of France’s neighbors as well!

 German: Guten appetit